-(2) GL Partners, Inc. (dba Greenlight), acquired the tenant and was added as a guarantor.
-Curaleaf remains an as additional guarantor subject to certain conditions in the lease agreement.
+(5) GL Partners, Inc. (dba Greenlight), acquired the tenant and was added as a guarantor.
+Curaleaf remained an as additional guarantor subject to certain conditions in the lease agreement which were met during 2024.
+Curaleaf was subsequently released as an additional guarantor and Greenlight remained as a the sole guarantor.